 “Attention, Virtu-dweebs!” a voice squeaked over the intercom.
 “This ship now belongs to the owners and Neopets of the free galaxy!
 Next stop, Neopia!
 And you’re all getting a nice welcoming party from the Faerie Queen—I’m sure she’d love to have a little chat with you!”
 A cheer rose up in reply.

 Terra let out a weak hoorah of her own, raising her fist and then letting it fall limp.
 “Blynn, how did you think to hit the robots with their own bolts?” she asked, leaning against Hyren’s shoulder.

 “Intuition,” Blynn said with a wink.

 Hyren struggled to stand, placing a hand to his head as he used his other hand to steady Terra.
 “The nearest med bay is ahead and to the left,” he panted as the conscious rebels began to pick up their companions.
 The nausea returned in full force and the world spun around him.
 Unable to keep control of his limbs, he fell to the floor, his sword flying from his grip.

 “I told you you weren’t okay!”
 Blynn said as the two leaned over him.

 “Wh-what’s going on…” Terra stammered, her face pale.

 The Grundo let out another series of coughs as pain wracked his body.
-“I… I don’t know,” he said.
+“I… I don’t know.”

 Hyren took in a shuddering breath and turned his head.
-In the place of the map was now a giant image of Sloth, seated in what Hyren recognised as the doctor’s personal shuttle.
+The screen now showed a giant image of Sloth, seated in what Hyren recognised as the doctor’s personal shuttle.